rjrealworld/resume-website/ReadMe.md

-Resume website using HTML, CSS, Bootstrap and a bit of JS
+Responsive resume website using HTML, CSS, Bootstrap and a bit of JS

 * Preview -